 2. THREE DAYS AND THREE NIGHTS.

-- Sir, we remember how that impostor said, while he was still alive, ‘After three days I will rise again’.
-Therefore order the sepulchre to be made secure until the third day.
+Sir, we remember how that impostor said, while he was still alive, ‘After three days I will rise again’.
+Therefore order the sepulcher to be made secure until the third day.
 Matthew 27.63-64.

 We would understand the expression “after three days” to mean anytime on the fourth day but, according to the colloquialism, the Jews knew this referred to the third day and were not concerned to keep the tomb secured through three full nights but only until the third day after just two nights.
 Clearly, therefore, the expressions “three days and three nights” and “after three days” did not mean a full period of seventy-two hours as we would understand them, but any period of time covering a period of up to three days.